Orlando, Florida – December 19, 2013

-Leaving the parking garage we took three moving sidewalks before we got to the entrance of City Walk.
-That is an area that is jam packed with restaurants and shops.
+Leaving the parking garage, we took three moving sidewalks before we got to the entrance of City Walk.
+That is an area that is jam-packed with restaurants and shops.
 We stopped at Cinnabon to get a cup of coffee and a cinnamon bun.
 It was somewhat reminiscent of our trips in Spain.
 We had always stopped for coffee and a pastry when we visited places in Spain.

-We continued our walk to the will call kiosk to get our tickets.
+We continued our walk to the will-call kiosk to get our tickets.
 I had purchased a one-park admittance and an express pass.
 The express pass allowed us to go to the head of the line on the various rides.

-Before any of us could chicken out, which I do think crossed all our minds, we were strapped in and on our way up the initial incline.
+Before any of us could chicken out, which I think crossed all our minds, we were strapped in and on our way up the initial incline.
 Like most coasters, that first incline is at some impossible angle.
-Unlike most coasters, when the cars reach about halfway up the incline it is suddenly shot up the rest of the way at a speed so fast it actually hurt my back.
+Unlike most coasters, when the cars reach about halfway up the slope, it is suddenly shot up the rest of the way at a speed so fast it hurt my back.

-During the ride, Tyler was screaming like a 12 year old girl at a concert.
-When we stepped out of the car it took me a couple of hundred feet of walking to get all of my parts back into proper alignment.
+During the ride, Tyler was screaming like a 12-year-old girl at a concert.
+When we stepped out of the car, it took me a couple of hundred feet of walking to get all of my parts back into proper alignment.

-We continued left around the corner to Doctor Doom’s Fear Fall.
+The Hulk roller coaster.We continued left around the corner to Doctor Doom’s Fear Fall.
 This ride has two towers.
 Each tower has a platform that holds 16 people.
 The platform is raised to the top and then dropped.
-Much like the aforementioned Hulk, the trip to the top starts off slowly and then accelerates at an incredible speed.
-The platform drops just as quickly, so much so that one is momentarily separated from the seat.
-The platform “bounces” two or three times before coming to a rest again.
+Much like the Hulk coaster mentioned above, the trip to the top starts slowly and then accelerates at an incredible speed.
+The platform drops just as quickly, so much so that one momentarily separates from the seat.
+The platform “bounces” two or three times before coming to rest again.
 All of this is done with one’s feet just dangling in the air.

 Next on our trek was Dudley Do-Right’s Ripsaw Falls.
 Again, this one was just for the kids.
 We told them we would meet on a specific bench.
 When they left, I went into a store and then I walked to a popcorn stand.
 Just as I made it back to Leslie, she was standing with the kids and a security guard.
 Leslie said, “We have a problem.”
 The problem turned out to be the express passes.
 I had inadvertently selected the 18th as the day we would visit the park.
 We were there on the 19th.
 The security guard was extremely kind and helpful.
 He said we could fix the problem at guest services.
 He asked if we would like him to take us.
 We said yes.
 He walked us quite a distance.

 He had left Guyana with his parents when he was five.
 He has never been back.
 He and his parents had moved to Toronto, Canada.
 He shared that one of his cousins had returned to Guyana.
-He had invested in some sort of boating business.
+He had invested in some boating business.
 Over time he got sucked in with a bad element in the gold business.
 He was found hanged.
 All of his possessions, including the boat, had vanished.
 According to him, the police were indifferent and unable to offer any help in solving the crime.
-Even though it was such a tragic story he seemed to be in good spirits.
+Even though it was such a tragic story, he seemed to be in good spirits.

-Between the two men they were able to fix our express pass problem.
+Between the two men, they were able to fix our express pass problem.

-Leaving that ride we hopped on the Flight of the Hippogriff.
+Leaving that ride, we hopped on the Flight of the Hippogriff.
 We did not think it was that good.
 Then we discovered it was meant for younger children.